Excel University is a place to learn Microsoft Excel

 - Free Webinar – free on-demand or live webinar

 Paid Resources and CPE

-- Online Excel Courses (with CPE) – formal online courses, delivered on-demand with lecture videos, quizzes, and hands-on exercises – offered for CPE credit (self-study)
+- Online Excel Courses (with CPE) – structured online courses, delivered on-demand with lecture videos, quizzes, and exercises

 If you are thinking about enrolling into a paid course, but aren’t sure, check out this short video to hear directly from Excel University students.

-Information about the Excel University Graduate Certification program:
+Information about the two Excel University Certification programs: